Electricity price statistics

 Electricity prices for non-household consumers

-Electricity prices highest in Cyprus and Germany
+Electricity prices highest in Greece and Italy

 Proportion of non-recoverable taxes and levies in electricity prices